ludovicianul/opium/README.md

 # opium
-Opium builds on top of [Appium](http://appium.io/) and allows remote test execution and device interaction across local networks.
+Opium builds on top of [Appium](http://appium.io/) and facilitates remote test execution and device interaction across local networks.
 Opium has 2 components:
 - this project, also called the Opium Hive: allows remote device registration using [Opium Agents](https://github.com/ludovicianul/opium.agent) and exposes a simple REST api to see the available devices
 - [Opium Agents](https://github.com/ludovicianul/opium.agent) which register mobile devices and sends the relevant connection information to the Hive